jameslittle230/jameslittle.me-archive/_posts/2019-08-24-cors-debug.md

 - Nice.
 So CORS is set up properly.
 - When I use a `Referer` header instead of an `Origin` header in the request above, it still works.
 So something in the full request is causing the CORS headers to drop.
 - I sequentially added each header in a new CURL request.
 It wasn't any of the headers, it was the `--compressed` flag.
+- I looked up what the `--compressed` flag does for CURL:
+  > **`--compressed`** (HTTP) Request a compressed response using one of the algorithms curl supports, and save the uncompressed document.
+If this option is used and the server sends an unsupported encoding, curl will report an error.
 - I thought my S3 configuration was wrong, but maybe it's my Cloudfront configuration; maybe Cloudfront, in compressing the files, is removing the CORS headers that S3 is providing.
 - I found a [documentation page about Cloudfront and CORS](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/header-caching.html#header-caching-web-cors).
 I whitelisted four headers in my Cloudfront Default Cache Behavior Settings:
   - `Access-Control-Request-Headers`